-68 O. Mamedniyazov, "O turkmenskoi detskoi literature."
+68 O. Mamedniyazov, "About Turkmen children's literature."

-late 1940s or it was just an attempt to make it looks so.
+impression that original children's literature was surpassing the translated one.
+It is difficult to determine in this thesis whether the original ones indeed surpassed the translated by the late 1940s or it was just an attempt to make it looks so.
 Even if it was an attempt instead of the actual state of things, it indicates that the creation of Turkmen children's literature based on predominance of original books over translated was a work in progress.